FoxGeoff/mean-safari/README.md

 ### Task: Understanding CORS (video #9)

+1. This is done on the server-side code, by setting the correct headers

 ### Task: Adding the POST Backend Point (video #10)

 ### Task: Adding Angular (video #11)